Laverdure77/Movie_Recommendation/README.md

 ### film description or keywords

-Enter some film description or only 5 keywords to get a film recommendation.
+Enter some film description or at least 5 keywords to get a film recommendation.

 <br>

   > **Note**
-  > If the Application is currently offline or unavailable, wait for it to wake up.
-This may take a few seconds or more, depending on the reason for the outage.
+  > Please allow a few seconds for the Application to wake up as it is deployed on Render.com with a restricted cpu usage.
+The Flask API response could also take up to 1 minutes to get the recommendation due to the same restriction from Render server.
 Once the Application is awake and running, you can start making requests to it as usual.
-The API response could take up to 1 minutes due to restricted cpu usage on the Render server.

 ## NLP Model